 - 450 g (2 cups) full-fat sour cream

 - 1.35 k to 1.5 kg (3 to 3.3 pounds) flour

-Place all of the ingredients in a stand mixer fitted with the paddle attachment.
+Place all the ingredients in a stand mixer fitted with the paddle attachment.
 Beat well until the dough is worked through, a couple of minutes.
 Tear off small pieces of dough and place on a floured surface.
 Using a rolling pin, roll out the dough into a thin rectangle, adding more flour as needed.
 When you think the dough is as thin as possible, roll it a little more.
-The thicker the dough, the more bubbles will appear during the cooking process and it can become slightly more soft, rather than crispy, when finished.
-The thinner the dough, the better the texture will be.
+The thicker the dough, the more bubbles will appear during the cooking process and it can become slightly more soft, rather than crispy.
 Cut the dough into roughly 6 x 6-inch ( 15 x 15 cm) squares or similarly sized rectangles.

-Serve immediately or store in a plastic container for up to 3 months.
+Serve immediately or store in an airtight container for up to 3 months.

 *The takke or griddle will accumulate a bit of carmelized sugar, so ensure you clean it well afterwards!
 And have a window open nearby.